Water hygiene

 Water hygiene risk assessment

-As a landlord we have a responsibility to carry out water hygiene risk assessments in our properties when needed.
-We have appointed HSL Compliance to carry out water hygiene risk assessments on our behalf.
+As a landlord we have a responsibility to carry out water hygiene risk assessments in our homes when needed.
+We have appointed a specialist contractor along with our own teams, to carry out water hygiene risk assessments on our behalf.

-We aren’t required to carry out risk assessments in every property we own, we only need a sample of results.
+We are required to carry out risk assessments in every home we own.
 If we find anything that needs repairing during the assessment, we will arrange a repair appointment with you.

-If your home is due to have a water hygiene risk assessment carried out, a colleague from HSL Compliance will contact you directly via a phone call to arrange an appointment.
+If your home is due to have a water hygiene risk assessment carried out, Gentoo will contact you directly via a letter to arrange an appointment.